Parashat Balak 5772

 Lessons

-God wanted to teach the Jewish people about his love and protection of them.
+God wanted to teach the Jewish people about His love and protection of them.

 Please share your questions and suggested answers in the comments.